AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

         ``` |
         |Set the resolution of the output video.|        ```
 /**
-During production, the size of the rendering area is calculated based on the output resolution.
+During production, the size of the rendering area is calculated based on the resolution of the output video.
 */
 @property (nonatomic, assign) CGSize outputSize;
         ``` |